Laguna Nigue, California Therapists

 Socioeconomic Profile of Laguna Niguel

 Laguna Niguel is an older city relative to the median resident age in California of 36.4, compared to 45.3 in Laguna Niguel.
-The female population of Laguna Niguel is 51.7 percent, slightly more than the male population of 48.3 percent.
+The female population of Laguna Niguel is 51.7%, slightly more than the male population of 48.3%.

-Ethnically, nearly three-quarters of Laguna Niguel residents identify as white at 72.5 percent, while approximately 13.9 percent identify as Hispanic/Latino, 8.6 percent identify as Asian, and 1.1 percent identify as black.
-The percentage of people identifying as two or more races is 3.4 percent.
+Ethnically, nearly three-quarters of Laguna Niguel residents identify as white 72.5%, while approximately 13.9% identify as Hispanic/Latino, 8.6% identify as Asian, and 1.1% identify as black.
+The percentage of people identifying as two or more races is 3.4%.

 Mental Health in Laguna Niguel

 The population of California at large has increased since 1995 by more than seven million people.
-At the same time, California has seen decreased mental health resources, including acute psychiatric beds and facilities, funding, and treatment options, resulting in a mere 44 percent of adults receiving needed treatment for diagnosable mental illness.
-The statistics are even more dire for youth, with less than 20 percent receiving needed mental health services.
+At the same time, California has seen decreased mental health resources, including acute psychiatric beds and facilities, funding, and treatment options, resulting in a mere 44% of adults receiving needed treatment for diagnosable mental illness.
+The statistics are even more dire for youth, with less than 20% receiving needed mental health services.

-Youth comprise a particularly vulnerable population in Orange County, where hospitalization rates of children and adolescents for mental health issues and/or substance abuse have increased by 43 percent since 2007 even while hospitalization rates of the elderly for similar issues have declined by a similar margin of 41 percent.
-The most frequent diagnosis for a behavioral health admission for adults and youth alike is major depression, but hospitalizations due to major depression have decreased for older adults since 2007 by 45 percent and increased more than twice that number, 99 percent, for youth during the same time period.
-Hospitalizations related to substance abuse have remained unchanged for the elderly population and decreased for youth by 72 percent but increased 19 percent for adults aged 18 to 64.
+Youth comprise a particularly vulnerable population in Orange County, where hospitalization rates of children and adolescents for mental health issues and/or substance abuse have increased by 43% since 2007 even while hospitalization rates of the elderly for similar issues have declined by a similar margin of 41%.
+The most frequent diagnosis for a behavioral health admission for adults and youth alike is major depression, but hospitalizations due to major depression have decreased for older adults since 2007 by 45% and increased more than twice that number, 99%, for youth during the same period.
+Hospitalizations related to substance abuse have remained unchanged for the elderly population and decreased for youth by 72% but increased by 19% for adults aged 18 to 64.

 Factors Affecting Mental Health in Laguna Niguel